 The excellence programm Bachelor with Honors is established, becoming the latest addition to our extensive list of initiatives, which aim to foster excellence, take on our social responsibility, and to promote women in Informatics.

 Gerti Kappel becomes the first female dean.

-Our faculty has become the largest of its kind in Austria—with over 80 professorships, further 270+ scientific employees, 90+ external lecturers, 80+ administrative staff, and more than 5.500 enrolled students.
+Our faculty has become the largest of its kind in Austria—with 78 professors, 336 scientific staff, 70 administrative staff, 66 external lecturers, and more than 5,500 enrolled students.